nvbach91/blazegraph-upload/README.md

 # Blazegraph upload
-Use these node.js scripts to bulk upload RDF files to Blazegraph in triples or quads mode via HTTP
+Use these node.js scripts to bulk upload RDF files to Blazegraph in triples or quads mode via HTTP REST API

 How to use:
 1. Clone this repo